mbodiai/handbook/docs/engineering/overview/pcasm.md

 - Partition proposes candidates from the current node and context.
 In practice, candidates are objects, affordance sites, or subgoals extracted from G_t.
 Partition does not score or select; it only exposes options.
 - Summarize computes the sufficient statistics you need to decide.
 Use both item‑level summaries (class posteriors, 6D pose, geometry, reachability, semantic matches to the instruction) and set‑level summaries (how crowded the work area is, redundancy among options, risk indicators, partial coverage of the goal).
 Set‑level summaries are crucial for real‑time behavior because they let you gate redundant computations.
 - Compare assigns scores or energies to candidates given the goal and uncertainty.
-A typical shape is \( s = \text{relevance} - \text{risk} + \text{progress} \), with an exploration bonus when uncertainty is high.
+A typical shape is s = relevance − risk + progress, with an exploration bonus when uncertainty is high.
 This is where you encode distance to goal predicates, grasp success priors by object shape, and penalties for occlusions or collisions.
 - Attend turns scores into a schedule under budgets.
 This is the real‑time gate: select the top few ROIs to refine with open‑vocabulary detectors, choose which grasps to attempt now, and decide whether to halt for this tick.
 Hard and soft policies live here: top‑k, thresholds, softmax weights, or stochastic selection when you want exploration.
 - Map is the only place where state is written.
 It emits outputs (perception calls, motor commands, logs) and produces the next contexts for each selected child.
-Map also fuses new evidence, updates \( G_t \) and \( B_t \), records policy outcomes in \( H_{0:t} \), and advances the residual goal \( \Delta\Phi \).
+Map also fuses new evidence, updates G_t and B_t, records policy outcomes in H_{0:t}, and advances the residual goal ΔΦ.
 A clean mental rule: everything reads the context; only Map writes it.

 ## A minimal end‑to‑end pass in words